-Most of our students are mature, experienced professionals who can bring extensive expertise to their programmes.
+Most of the University’s students are mature, experienced professionals who can bring extensive expertise to their programmes.
 With existing learning gained both formally and informally through the workplace, they may be suited to the assessment of previously published academic work and the assessment of prior experiential learning.
-Experiential assessment is a particular strength of the University, with a number of our faculty being highly expert in this process.
+Experiential assessment is a particular strength of the University, with a number of its Fellows being highly expert in this process.
 The University also offers more traditionally structured degree routes both on campus and by distance learning, and the preparation of a dissertation incorporating either original research or a critical and systematic exposition of existing knowledge is an established route to a degree.
 The University’s PhD via research thesis remains one of the few research doctorates available entirely by distance learning with no residential requirements.

 The activities of the University today also include significant responsibilities for archival preservation and dissemination.
 The University has an overall mission to collect information and resources concerned with the smaller Catholic, Orthodox and Continuing Anglican churches during the post-1866 period.
 This embraces a general scholarly interest in the modern independent sacramental movement both historically and in terms of theology and practice, and an ongoing programme of research.
 The European-American University Press provides a means for the book publication of its research output.

-As a fully independent religious institution, the University greatly values its status as a private body controlled by a Church which has since its inception presented a distinctively Western Orthodox viewpoint and a determinedly ecumenical conservative Christian witness.
-While the Western Orthodox University is not itself a government-accredited university, this has not prevented it from achieving external accreditation or from forming validation partnerships with several universities that are government-accredited, including the Universidad Empresarial de Costa Rica and City University, Cambodia.
+Currently, the Western Orthodox University maintains its corporate registration in the Commonwealth of Dominica.
+While the Western Orthodox University is not itself a government-accredited university, this has not prevented it from achieving external accreditation or from forming validation partnerships with universities that are government-accredited, currently including the Universidad Empresarial de Costa Rica and City University, Cambodia.
 Over time, several other institutions have merged into the University, notably the former European-American University, which did so at the end of 2016.
-Currently, the University maintains its corporate registration in the Commonwealth of Dominica.